Bachelor of Medical Imaging

 Use knowledge of available modalities and patient information to assess the most effective and appropriate means of finding an answer to a particular clinical question.

-Maintain currency with developments in the field of radiological practice, use reflective practice to become a life-long learner by identifying ongoing learning needs and opportunities; assume responsibility and accept accountability for professional decisions.
+Self-management Maintain currency with developments in the field of radiological practice, use reflective practice to become a life-long learner by identifying ongoing learning needs and opportunities; assume responsibility and accept accountability for professional decisions.

-Work effectively, ethically and responsibly within inter-disciplinary health care teams, and communicate clearly and professionally with team members to provide safe, high quality patient care.
+Teamwork Work effectively, ethically and responsibly within inter-disciplinary health care teams, and communicate clearly and professionally with team members to provide safe, high quality patient care.

-Demonstrate an understanding of one’s own cultural perspectives and manage patients in a way that is culturally sensitive, consistent with legislation, professional, ethical and respectful.
+Global citizenship Demonstrate an understanding of one’s own cultural perspectives and manage patients in a way that is culturally sensitive, consistent with legislation, professional, ethical and respectful.

 Course rules

-• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first study period
+• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in your first study period

 • 30 credit points of core units

-• 2 credit points of course electives
+• 2 credit points of course electives.

 The course is delivered over 8 consecutive semesters.
-All the units in the course are core (these are compulsory) other than a choice of 1 of 2 units in the final semester of the course.
+All the units in the course are core (these are compulsory) other than a choice of 1 of 2 course elective units in the final semester of the course.

 Recognition of prior learning is not granted for this course.

 Students are required to meet the University's academic progress and conduct requirements.
-See the enrolment codes and terminology to help make sense of the University’s vocabulary.

 Course structure